hezaaron/social-coding/README.md

 > password: h326Otaa

-Running it locally now may not yield the expected result as I'm working on the second version which include some gamification techniques, a mobile client and social login (e.g login with your google account).
+Running it locally now may not yield the expected result as I'm working on the second version which include some gamification techniques, and social login (e.g login with your google account).
 So there is a lot of changes and some refactoring going on.
 When it's finished, I will provide the steps to run it locally.